networktocode/interop2020-ansible-molecule/README.md

 ## Requirements

-In a python virtual environment in the dependencies stated in `requirement.txt`
+In a python virtual environment install the dependencies stated in `requirement.txt`

 ```shell
 pip install -r requirements.txt